 When you see a product that has a minus behind the size like 6"- (minus), it means that all rock larger than 6" will have been removed while anything smaller than 6" is left behind and is what you will get.
 If you want nothing but the crushed rock with no smaller particles, request the screened rock.
 Most DG is a 3/8"- material meaning it may range from 3/8" rock down to very fine particles (like sand size).

-Delivering inside a gated community is not a problem; we simply ask that you inform the gate keeper or provide us with an access code prior to the day of delivery.
-Any standby time accrued while waiting for access into community will be charged to the customer.
+When delivering to a gated community, we ask that you inform the gate keeper before arrival.
+Any standby time accrued while waiting for gate access is the customer's responsibility.

 When deciding whether to use Natural Thin Veneer (NTV) or Manufactured stone, consider material cost, installation cost, finished look and longevity.